The Temperance Hotel and the Suffragist Movement

 A small role to play

-Across the country, some of the National Trust's special places have been marking 100 years since the passing of the Act which led to the vote for women.
+It is now just over 100 years since the passing of the Act which led to the vote for women.

 Aberconwy House itself played a small but significant role in the suffragist movement of the late 19th Century and early 1900s.
 It was during this period that Aberconwy House was operating as a Temperance Hotel.
 Always a popular location with visiting ladies who were uncomfortable staying in the local inns of Conwy, the female guests enjoyed the more genteel welcome they received at the hotel.
 The Temperance movement itself encouraged the 'reduction of the consumption of alcohol', which was a major factor in the hotel’s appeal to ladies who were travelling alone or in the company of other female travellers.